cotedi-project/cotedi-project.github.io/docs/news/page_83/index.md

 ### Workshop Outline and Material

 With less than three hours available, the workshop focused only on the tangible concepts of computational thinking.
 The workshop slides are [available for download](20240517_jtelss_robots_computational_thinking.pdf).
+The workshop was organised around [Grove Zero Robots](https://www.seeedstudio.com/TinkerGen-Grove-Zero-c-1984.html) and explored [ZHAW&#39;s](https://dxi.ai/2021/08/22/memn/) ideas on *contextual tangible computational thinking without code*.

 #### Objectives and Tasks